surajkr1/CSCT/docs/Secretariat/SW.md

-# Secreatary of Committee Formation
+# Secretary for website

 ## Incumbent

-### Aditya Sharma
+### Ansh Sharma
-* Aditya is a highly talented person who has played a vital role in CSCT
+* Ansh, is a extra  for  and time and again has proved his brilliance in web devlopment.
 * Under his tenure:
-  * He helped in the establishment of several committess
+  * asdfasdfasdfasdf
-  * Drafted the rules for creation of committees
+  * asdfasdf
 ## Role
 The Secretary General of the CSCT is the administrative head of the CSCT Secretariat.
 In order of precedence, the post of secretary general is of the rank, who is the senior most member in the CSCT.